finos/FDC3/docs/api-bridging/spec.md

         /** AppIdentifier for the source that generated this response */
         source: AppIdentifier,
         /** AppIdentifier for the destination that the response should be routed to */
-        destination: AppIdentifier //TODO determin if this is actually needed as we can use the requestGuid...
+        destination: AppIdentifier //TODO determine if this is actually needed as we can use the requestGuid...
     }
 }
 ```